Arizona will require voters to prove citizenship, residency

 “Arizona’s way out on a limb here,” said Jon Sherman, litigation director for the Fair Elections Center.
 “The provisions in this bill are not really found anywhere in the country.”

 Arizona is the only state that requires voters to prove their citizenship when they register, a provision adopted in a 2004 ballot measure known as Proposition 200.
+Voters can demonstrate citizenship by providing a driver’s license or tribal ID number, or they can attach a copy of a birth certificate, passport or naturalization documents.
 Voters already registered at the time were grandfathered in.

 In a challenge to Proposition 200, the U.S. Supreme Court ruled in 2013 that Arizona can adopt its own eligibility criteria for state elections but must accept a federal voter registration form for federal elections.
 The federal form requires voters to attest under penalty of perjury that they are citizens, but unlike the state form, it does not require them to provide documentary proof.
 The state has tried unsuccessfully to get the federal form changed.